PeterCamilleri/CX16/utilities/assist_16/README.md

       ; stuff omitted.
       set_16 root, root_array          ; Set up the pointer to the base of the array.
       ; stuff omitted.
-      inc_16 root                      ; Increment the first element of the array.
+      inc_16 (root)                    ; Increment the first element of the array.

 *Example:*

-    .zeropage
+    .zeropage                          ; Zero page variables.
     root:   .res  2

     .import root_array:absolute        ; Import a reference to an array in another file.